 The Cache La Poudre – North Park Scenic Byway is a paved 101-mile drive among Colorado northern Rockies.
 It connects the towns of Fort Collins and Walden.

 Most of the three hour drive is spent winding through the Roosevelt National Forest, beside the Cache La Poudre River.
 The nonstop wilderness provides year round recreation on the byway.
+You’ll summit Cameron Pass, a 10,276-foot high road just east of Gould.

 Camping – There are many national forest campgrounds on the byway, in addition to dispersed camping.
 Campgrounds: (shown west to east)